-The area is hosts amzing shops, from clothing boutiques and souvenir shops, to specialty stores, and is a major tourist attraction in Athens and Attica for bargain shopping.
-The area is named after Monastiraki Square and was the heart of Athens, which in turn is named for the Church of the Pantanassa that is located within the square.
+The area is hosts amazing shops, from clothing boutiques and souvenir shops, to specialty stores, and is a major tourist attraction in Athens and Attica for bargain shopping.
+Also, the area is named after Monastiraki Square and was the heart of Athens, which in turn is named from the Church of the Pantanassa that is located within the square.

 What to see in Monastiraki Square:

 The Square: It is a historic square with b, where you can see beautiful landmarks like the Tzistaraki Mosque, the Andrian Library and the Pantanassas Byzantine Church.
 You can arrive via the metro and pay attention at one of the oldest metro stations in Athens (1895).
 The station kept it’s character even after the renovation.